How to start a bookkeeping business from home?

 - Every year, fifteen hours of continuing education are required.

 Design your business model

-- Who do I want to serve?
+- Who would I like to serve?

-Professional Indemnity Insurance (PII) gives professional bookkeepers a ‘safety net’ in case mistakes happen.
-This insurance indemnifies bookkeepers from losses suffered by their clients or other third parties due to negligence, mistakes, error, or failure on the bookkeeper’s part.
+Professional Indemnity Insurance (PII) provides a “safety net” for bookkeepers in the event of errors.
+This insurance protects bookkeepers from losses incurred by their clients or other third parties as a result of their negligence, blunders, errors, or failures.

 Getting set up

-Online accounting software will let you look at accounts at the same time as your client.
-This means you can talk through their questions over the phone, reducing the number of meetings you have.
+Online accounting software allows you to view accounts alongside your customer.
+This means you can answer their inquiries over the phone, cutting down on the number of meetings you need to hold.